Many people believe it’s a kind of elastic wood, much like a “rubber.”

-These trees are usually tapped for latex (basic raw material that is used in the manufacturing of natural rubber) and are mostly found in Asia, Africa, and some parts of South America.
+These trees are usually tapped for latex (basic raw material that is used in the manufacturing of natural rubber).
+They are mostly found in Asia, Africa, and some parts of South America.

 The extraction of latex starts from the rubber tree at about 9 years.
 And it continues until 30 years.

-Since the wood is only produced after the trees reach the end of its production cycle, it’s considered an environmentally friendly sustainable forest product.
+Since the wood is only produced after the trees reach the end of their production cycle, it’s considered an environmentally friendly, sustainable forest product.